 A well-thought-out, carefully executed business model provides small businesses and large corporations alike with the opportunity for success – and no one has that business model nailed down quite like a credit card company.
 Your credit card provider is prepared for the unexpected and has strategies in place to ensure that the company remains profitable, successfully collects its debts and attracts new customers without losing its current clients.

 Like any business, a credit card company's goal is to make a profit.
 Fees and interest charges are two well-known profit-building techniques, but they aren't the only tools at a credit card company's disposal.
-One particularly profitable practice credit card companies employ is to charge merchants a small fee for each credit transaction.
+One particularly profitable practice credit card companies employ is to charge merchants a small fee for each credit transaction, up to as much as five percent.
 These fees rapidly add up.
-According to U.S. News & World Report, in 2009, credit card companies earned $35 billion in merchant fees alone.
 Selling credit-based products to consumers, such as credit insurance or credit monitoring, helps credit card companies drive profits up even further.

 Credit card companies are always on the lookout for new customers.
 Each company has marketing strategies in place designed to get prospective customers' attention and convince them to apply for the card.
 Along with traditional advertising, credit card companies often offer special incentives to new customers, such as a temporary low interest rate, frequent-flyer miles or free balance transfers.
 A credit card company may also target you through the mail by using "pre-approved" credit offers to entice you into filling out a card application.

 Credit card companies place a strong emphasis on customer retention.
 The Mercator Advisory Group estimates that it costs a bank roughly $250 to acquire each new customer, but it takes one to two years to turn a profit on them.
 Thus, retaining existing customers helps mitigate financial losses for the company.